-In my opinion, the operational planning, timber harvesting, road construction, deactivation and maintenance, silviculture, and fire protection activities carried out under woodlot licence W0438, held by Jeffrey Mattes, between September 1, 2013, and September 21, 2015, complied in all significant respects with the requirements of the Forest Practices Code of British Columbia Act, the Forest and Range Practices Act, the Wildfire Act and related regulations, as of September 2015.
+In my opinion, the operational planning, timber harvesting, road construction, maintenance and deactivation, silviculture, and fire protection activities carried out under woodlot licence W1644, held by Rojo Contracting Ltd., between September 1, 2013, and September 24, 2015, complied in all significant respects with the requirements of the Forest and Range Practices Act, the Wildfire Act and related regulations, as of October 2014.
 No opinion is provided regarding fire-fighting equipment requirements.